gayedinc/colorflipper/README.md

 # Color Flipper
-A background color flipper with two separate sections: Hex and Simple
+In this project, I created a color flipper consisting of simple and hex sections using Javascript.